TylerTemp/SaintsField/README.md

     For more information about why this is impossible under IMGUI, see [Issue 25](https://github.com/TylerTemp/SaintsField/issues/25)

 2. IMGUI: the `Foldout` will NOT be placed at the left space like a Unity's default foldout component, because Unity limited the `PropertyDrawer` to be drawn inside the rect Unity gives.
-Trying outside of the rect will make the target non-interactable.
+Trying outside the rect will make the target non-interactable.
     But in early Unity (like 2019.1), Unity will force `Foldout` to be out of rect on top leve, but not on array/list level... so you may see different outcomes on different Unity version.

     If you see unexpected space or overlap between foldout and label, use `Window` - `Saints` - `Create or Edit SaintsField Config` to change the config.